-Prerequisite - CCP Algebra/CCP Trigonometry/Pre-Calculus
+Prerequisite - CCP Algebra/CCP Trigonometry

 By the end of this course, students will be able to work with functions represented in a variety of ways: graphical, numerical, analytical, or verbal, and will understand the connections among these representations.
 Students will understand the meaning of the derivative in terms of a rate of change and local linear approximation and they should be able to use derivatives to solve a variety of problems.
 They will understand the meaning of the definite integral both as a limit of Riemann sums and as the net accumulation of change and should be able to use integrals to solve a variety of problems.
 Students will understand the relationship between the derivative and the definite integral as expressed in both parts of the Fundamental Theorem of Calculus.
 Students will improve on communicating mathematics both orally and in well-written sentences and should be able to explain solutions to problems.
 They will be able to model a written description of a physical situation with a function, a differential equation, or an integral.
+Students will develop an appreciation of calculus as a coherent body of knowledge and as a human accomplishment.